JoGist/RC-VGDatabase/README.md

 *   [Steam OAuth](https://partner.steamgames.com/doc/webapi_overview/oauth) - for autenticating with Steam into the site
 *   [IGDB API](https://www.igdb.com/api) - for retreiving all games  information and cover art
 *   [Redis-server](https://redis.io/) - to establish the action cable and manage the WebSockets across chatrooms
+*   [PostgreSQL](https://www.postgresql.org/) - relational database in which we save all data

 Plans for the future:
 *   Deploy on Heroku